SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-site-classification.md

 # SharePoint "modern" sites classification

+> [!NOTE]
+> You can now use sensitivity labels (https://docs.microsoft.com/en-us/microsoft-365/compliance/sensitivity-labels-teams-groups-sites?view=o365-worldwide) instead of sites classification to help protect your SharePoint sites.

 When you create "modern" sites in SharePoint Online, you can optionally select a site classification to define the sensitivity of your site data.
 The goal of site classification is to allow managing clusters of sites based on their classification from a governance and compliance perspective, as well as to automate governance processes based on site classification.

 > [!IMPORTANT]